The Country Camp, LLC

 Country Camp is open from 8:45am-4:00pm M-F during the summer.
 We are closed on weekends.
 Country Camp is a working acreage; visits to the property must be arranged with the Director.

-Camp opens at 9am at the farm each morning.
-We do permit you to drop-off your campers starting at 8:45am.
-Please do not arrive at the farm earlier than 8:45am.
+Camp begins at 9am at the farm each morning.
+We do permit you to drop-off your campers starting at 8:45am when we open.
+Please do not enter the driveway until Country Camp is open.

 Camp ends at 4pm at the farm each afternoon.
 Pick-ups begin at 3:45pm.
 You will be charged a late pick-up fee if you arrive after 4:10pm.

 The driveway to Country Camp is clearly marked.
 If you arrive before 8:45am, please remain in your vehicle along the road until we open.
 Parking along the road (beyond the driveway in front of the farmhouse) is reserved for counselors only.
 If you arrive for an early pick-up, please enter the driveway very slowly.

 When you arrive at Country Camp, please have your window down to listen to instructions and please do not be on your cellphone.
 We appreciate your attentiveness!

 Directions to the Farm: Take Highway 1 to the southwest of Iowa City towards Kalona.
 Take a left on to Maier Avenue (gravel) which takes an S curve and winds past a small subdivision (on your left.)
 At the first intersection, take a right onto Osage.
 We are the only property on the road.
 Past our property, the road becomes a level B road.

 To allow parents/guardians and friends to visit the farm, we plan visitors’ days each summer at the end of each session.
 More details will be provided, but this will be an opportunity for your child to show you the farm & the animals, to tour the imaginary places we will have created each session, and for you to watch a group camp activity.